 Mrs. Sara serves on the board of a London-based Real Estate Company, Ageila Capital Management, Amlak Real Estate Company, and Al Malaki Specialist Hospital.

-Mrs. Sara holds a BBA with a concentration in finance from George Washington University, United States of America and she is a certified Chartered Financial Analyst (CFA). . . . . .
+Mrs. Sara holds a BBA with a concentration in finance from George Washington University, United States of America and she is a certified Chartered Financial Analyst (CFA).

-Period served as a Board Following her election at the General Assembly held on 8 August 2019.
-Member of the Company
+Following her election at the General Assembly held on 8 August 2019.